Agents of S.H.I.E.L.D. season 5

-The fifth season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D., follows Phil Coulson and other S.H.I.E.L.D. agents and allies as they try to save the world from an apocalyptic future.
+The fifth season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics spy organization S.H.I.E.L.D., follows Phil Coulson and other S.H.I.E.L.D. agents and allies as they try to save the world from an apocalyptic future.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the continuity of the franchise's films.
 The season was produced by ABC Studios, Marvel Television, and Mutant Enemy Productions, with Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell serving as showrunners.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside returning series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Henry Simmons.
 They are joined by Natalia Cordova-Buckley who was promoted from her recurring guest role since the third season.
 The fifth season was ordered in May 2017.
 Due to its broadcast schedule, the season was split into two "pods": the first sees the S.H.I.E.L.D. team transported to a future in which the Earth has been destroyed; in the second, they attempt to prevent this future in the present.
 The end of the season dovetails with the events of the film Avengers: Infinity War (2018).
 The season includes the series' 100th episode as well as Gregg's directorial debut for the series.

 The fifth season premiered on December 1, 2017, and ran for 22 episodes on ABC until May 18, 2018.
 The two-part premiere debuted to 2.54 million viewers, marking a significant downturn from previous seasons.
 Despite consistently low viewership, critical reception of the season was positive, with many commending the series for its ambition, in particular praising the futuristic space setting during its first half and its exploration of time travel.
 The series was renewed for a sixth season in May 2018.